 When you think of top magazine companies, you probably think of the world’s most iconic and recognizable magazine media brands.
 If your company publishes a niche magazine, you may also think of magazine media companies in your particular niche, since comparing your niche magazine to a general-interest magazine could leave you empty-handed in the idea department.

-At Mequoda, we currently operate more than a dozen membership marketing systems in partnership with some of the country’s leading content brands including Prime Publishing, Yankee Publishing, and Cabot Heritage Corporation.
+At Mequoda, we currently operate more than a dozen subscription marketing systems in partnership with some of the country’s leading content brands including Prime Publishing, Yankee Publishing, and Cabot Heritage Corporation.
 The tips and advice provided in this article are drawn from our direct experience around building and growing successful niche membership websites in cooperation with our content partners.
 We also maintain a robust independent research operation that identifies and documents membership marketing best practices being implemented at mentor organizations that include more than 100 of America’s top content producers.

-In most cases, the top magazine companies in your niche have two things in common: a multiplatform membership website, and an arm of that website which includes a club membership that sells most, if not all of them, for one price.
+In some cases, the top magazine companies in your niche have two things in common: a multiplatform membership website, and an arm of that website which includes a club membership that sells most, if not all of them, for one price.

 Consider Fine Woodworking magazine, the top publication in the woodworking niche, produced by Taunton Press.